 The 7th Meeting will be held on Friday and Saturday, 3-4 November 2017, and chaired by Karin Groothuis-Oudshoorn and Terry Flynn at the GTG Glasgow, 1330 South Street, Glasgow G14 OBJ, Scotland.

 Starting at 13:00 on Friday, 3 November 2017, the Academy will host an afternoon symposium on “The Econometrics of Preference Heterogeneity” followed by a networking dinner from 18:00 to 22:00 at La Bodega Tapas Bar (2 blocks from GTG).
 The dinner is included with registration for either the symposium, meeting or both (no guests, please).
 On Saturday, the Academy will host the scientific meeting including peer-reviewed podium presentations, lunch (with poster session), and a business session.
 The abstract submission system opened in early June and closed on 8 August 2017.

-For reference, please read the Abstract Guidelines and InstructionsClick here for the ANNOUNCEMENT Click here to REGISTER
+For reference, please read the Abstract Guidelines and InstructionsClick here for the PROGRAM Click here to REGISTER

 8th Meeting of the International Academy of Health Preference Research

 September 2018, chaired by Brendan Mulhern and Richard Norman

 Afternoon symposium on “Design of Discrete Choice Experiments” followed by scientific meeting